Words are powerful.

 Bisexual and pansexual erasure is a rampant problem.
 Never use expressions like “whether you’re straight or gay,” which imply a false binary.
 And be sure to explicitly market all LGBTQIA+ programming as being bi- and pan-inclusive.

 Then, follow up and make your programs that way.
 If not, these students might assume that no LGBTQIA+ programs are meant for them, and they won’t show up.

 9. “Gay Pride Month”

 What I’m about to type next might sound bizarre for a post on inclusivity, but hear me out: Don’t call June “Gay Pride Month” nor throw a “Gay Pride Parade.”

 Why the heck not?
 Well, using the word “gay” erases the other letters within the LGBTQIA+ spectrum.
 It ignores lesbian, bisexual, pansexual, asexual, aromantic, and otherwise queer folx, as well as transgender, intersex, non-binary and genderqueer folx.

 Show that June is about celebrating more folx than just cisgender gay men by calling it Pride Month or simply Pride.

 And you can acknowledge and celebrate these other LGBTQIA+ holidays, too!

 You may have heard that it’s best to use person-first language, as in students with autism rather than autistic students.
 Advocates of this rule say that no one should be defined by their disability.
-It’s something they have, not something there are.
+It’s something they have, not something they are.